Peanut Butter Ice Cream

 - pinch of salt

-- 1/4 c. semi-sweet chocolate chips (I prefer Guittard brand)
+- 1/4 cup semi-sweet chocolate chips (I prefer Guittard brand)

-- 2/3 c. evaporated milk (1 12-oz. can will make a double batch of hot fudge.
-Just double the other 3 ingredients, too.)
+- 2/3 cup evaporated milk (One 12-ounce can will make a double batch of hot fudge.
+Just double the other 3 ingredients as well.)

 For the Peanut Butter Ice Cream:

-Peanut Butter Ice Cream: Slightly adapted from The Perfect Scoop by David Lebovitz – This is a superb book, check it out!
+Peanut Butter Ice Cream: Slightly adapted from The Perfect Scoop by David Lebovitz.

 Nutrition Information:Yield: 8 Serving Size: 1

 Amount Per Serving: Calories: 566Total Fat: 41gSaturated Fat: 20gTrans Fat: 1gUnsaturated Fat: 19gCholesterol: 81mgSodium: 335mgCarbohydrates: 42gFiber: 2gSugar: 33gProtein: 14g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.

 This post was originally published in 2010, then updated in 2022.